oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 ## Run the `Board Test` Executable

-The `Board Test` program checks following interfaces in a platform:

-- **Host-to-device global memory interface:** This interface is checked by performing explicit data movement between the host and device global memory.
-Host to device global memory bandwidth is measured and reported.
-As a part of this interface check, unaligned data transfers are also performed to verify that non-DMA transfers complete successfully.

-- **Kernel-to-device global memory interface:** This interface is checked by performing kernel to memory data transfers using simple read and write kernels.
-Kernel to memory bandwidth is measured and reported.

-- **Host-to-kernel interface:** The test ensures that the host to kernel communication is correct and that the host can launch a kernel successfully.
-It also measures the roundtrip kernel launch latency and throughput (number of kernels/ms) of single task no-operation kernels.

-- **Unified shared memory (USM) interface:** This interface is checked by copying data between, reading data from, and writing data to host USM.
-The bandwidth is measured and reported for each case.
-Applies only to board variants with USM support; to run this test you must specify the `SUPPORTS_USM` macro at compile-time; e.g., `cmake .. -DSUPPORTS_USM=1`.

-- **Kernel clock frequency:** The test measures the frequency the programmed kernel is running at on the FPGA device and reports it.
-By default, this test fails if the measured frequency is not within 2% of the compiled frequency.

-  >**Note**: Kernel clock frequency test measures the frequency that the programmed kernel is running at on the FPGA device and reports it.
-By default, this test fails if the measured frequency is not within 2% of the compiled frequency.
-The test allows overriding this failure; however, overriding might lead to functional errors, and it is not recommended.
-The override option is provided to allow debug in case where platform design changes are done to force kernel to run at slower clock (this is not a common use-case).
-To override, set the `report_chk` variable to `false` in `board_test.cpp` and recompile only the host code by using the `-reuse-exe=board_test.fpga` option in your compile command.

 ### Configurable Parameters

 The complete board test is divided into six subtests.
 By default, all tests run.
 You can choose to run a single test by using the `-test=<test number>` option.
 Refer to the [Running the Sample](#running-the-sample) section for test usage instructions.